apollomat/TechInterview/Networking.md

 TCP: End to end protocol built on top of IP.
 Maintains state of the two hosts, including IP packets received and acknowledgements.
 Each TCP has a sequence number.

 HTTP: Built on top of TCP.

 UDP: TCP without the error handling.
 Packets are just sent.
 Used when speed is desirable.
 DNS: Translates domain names to numerical IP addresses.
 Essential function.

+REST: Client acts on a state of information in the backend.
+All communication is stateless.

+Sample REST calls:

+GET /someresources/anId

+PUT /someresources/anId {"anotherdata": "another value"}

+Problems with REST: Sometimes data could require multiple calls to display a webpage (Facebook, etc).
+Requires a certain hierarchy.

 #### What happens in an URL in the browser and press enter?